Do you want to learn to rank #1 for high-traffic keywords in any niche?

 - Short videos

-In this video Robbie showed you how to turn old content into a high-converting lead magnet in 13 seconds.
+In this video, Robbie shows how to turn old content into a high-converting lead magnet in 13 seconds:

 Here is the PDF version of the article we used as a lead magnet:

-Optimizing your website involves strategically placing opt-in forms around your site.
+This step involves strategically placing opt-in forms at high-visibility touchpoints across your site.

-There are many different form types you can use, including:
+There are many different form types to use for this:

 - Scroll mats